Our Services

 Do not start supplements without guidance.
 Some supplements can irritate the gut or interact with medications.
 This is an important topic to discuss with a doctor or registered dietitian.

 Some symptoms of IBD—such as abdominal pain, bloating, or diarrhea—can resemble those of a different condition called Irritable Bowel Syndrome (IBS).
-While IBD and IBS are very different conditions, overlapping symptoms can sometimes cause confusion, especially early on or between flares.
-If you're experiencing digestive symptoms and want to better understand whether they might be related to Irritable Bowel Syndrome (IBS), a free symptom checker can help you gain clarity before your next doctor's appointment.
+While IBD involves inflammation of the intestinal lining, IBS is a functional disorder that doesn't cause visible inflammation but can still significantly impact daily life.
+If you're experiencing digestive symptoms and aren't sure whether they're related to your IBD or could indicate Irritable Bowel Syndrome (IBS), using a free symptom checker can help you identify patterns and prepare meaningful questions for your healthcare provider.

 As flare symptoms improve, many people can slowly reintroduce foods.